How often do you look at your dog’s behaviour and think “this is very different from the outcome I imagined when I got a dog in the first place”?

 And the fact is training is absolutely essential.
 And equally, it’s one piece of an elaborate puzzle that is the living, breathing animal that we share our lives with, love and care for and, most importantly, want the very best quality and quantity of life from.

-Your dog’s health plays a significant role in their behaviour.
+Your dog’s overall wellness plays a significant role in their behaviour.
 Fact.

 There are three systems that are closely linked and are constantly governing how favourably your dog responds to what they’re being asked to do.
-One of them is, of course, your training and the other two are brain health and gut health.
+One of them is, of course, your training and the other two are brain wellbeing and gut wellness.

 Finally, and most importantly it impacts how optimistic they are.
 For our dogs to cope with children grabbing at them (not that they should have to but life doesn’t alway behave itself!), another dog barking or lunging, and loud noises like fireworks, for example, they need to be optimistic in the world that they live in.

-The brain is made up of chemicals, or in more scientific terms ‘neurotransmitters,’ and there are a few neurotransmitters that are especially important to your dog’s health.
+The brain is made up of chemicals, or in more scientific terms ‘neurotransmitters,’ and there are a few neurotransmitters that are especially important to your dog’s wellbeing.